ginogeorgiev/Unity-Prototyping-Toolkit/docs/Q2 Quick Start Guide.md

 	- one as background in dark
 	- and one as the player health bar in red and set the Image Type to "Filled"
 - then we also create a HealthBarUIController that will hold the GameData and will set the fill of the image when the player health is changed
-- for that we need to create an EmptyEvent "PlayerHealthChanged_EmptyEvent" and add it to the "PlayerHealth_FloatVariable"
+- for that we need to create an EmptyEvent
+	- right-click in the project Create/PrototypingToolkit/Events/EmptyEvent
+	- call it "PlayerHealthChanged_EmptyEvent" and add it to the "PlayerHealth_FloatVariable"
 ```csharp
 public class HealthBarUIController : MonoBehaviour
 {